 Want to ask a question about Cut and Break?
 Contact Colin Fahrion on G+.

 Having an open door policy means that at any time, for any reason, a player can leave the game, and that they will not be judged for doing so.
 Lizzie Stark talks more about The Door is Open and other safety issues here.

 Want to ask a question about The Door is Open?
 Contact Lizzie Stark on G+.

 Often it’s good to discuss with your group a “rating” for your game content, however sometimes people don’t know their boundaries yet.
 Maybe they do, and they just aren’t expecting to kick down the door and find something that really makes them scared, or uncomfortable.
 This is where Script Change, created by Brie Sheldon, comes in.

-At any point during the game, if a player or game master (GM) finds that they are uncomfortable with the subject matter or actions happening in the game, they can call for a Script Change.
-To make things easier, the GM should write “Rewind,” “Fast Forward,” and “Pause” on individual index cards or print out the sample Script Change cards in the back.
-Brie talks more about script change here.
+At any point during the game, if a player or GM finds that they are uncomfortable with the subject matter or actions happening in the game, they can call for a Script Change.
+To make things easier, the GM should write “Rewind,” “Fast Forward,” and “Pause” on individual index cards.
+Brie talks more about Script Change here.

 Want to ask a question about Script Change?
 Contact Brie Sheldon on G+.

 We hope that you read more about these tools and find one that works best for your gaming style.
 If there are other methods that you feel belong on this list, let us know!